The semiclassical zeta function for geodesic flows on negatively curved manifolds: Modified anisotropic Sobolev spaces

 \subsubsection{Interpolating $E_\omega$ and the identity map}

 We first construct a family of linear maps $E_{\omega,m}$ for $m\ge 0$, which interpolates the linear map $E_\omega$ and the identity map.
 To begin with, we introduce two constants

-These constants will be used to specify the region where we do the relaxation of the singularity (or non-conformal property) of the local coordinate charts.
+These constants will be used to specify the interval of integers $m$ where we do the relaxation of the singularity (or non-conformal property) of the local coordinate charts.
 The choice of these constant are rather arbitrary.
 But, to make sure that the relaxation takes place sufficiently slowly, we suppose

 so that

 For each $\omega\in \integer$, we set

 so that